 A linear system is consistent if it has one or infinitely many solutions, and inconsistent if it has zero solutions.
 Both the algebraic and geometric proofs generalize to any number of variables.
 (Think about how to do this!)
 Therefore:

 Theorem.
-Any linear system in n variables is either consistent or inconsistent, and therefore has either 0, 1, or infinitely many solutions.
+A linear system is either consistent or inconsistent, and therefore has either 0, 1, or infinitely many solutions.

 3 Matrices

 A matrix is just a rectangular array of numbers, like these ones: